J-Gulledge19/J-Gulledge19/README.md

 I am a Full Stack Software Engineer who embraces challenges that rely heavily on my 10+ years of experience in problem solving and deductive reasoning.
 With a strong foundation of adaptability, creativity and collaboration, I can't wait to continue to create and expand knowledge in software development.

 - Currently looking forward to starting work on a Gas Stations Website!
-- I recently taught myself some Typescript and how to us Mobx.
+- I recently taught myself some Typescript and how to use Mobx.

 ### SKILLS